 Farmers face some unique challenges when planning for the future.
 Kentucky residents are often stunned to find out that their family farm can trigger federal estate taxes and a significant bill from the IRS.
 The Kentucky inheritance tax can also be a significant financial obstacle for farms owned or inherited by extended family members.

 Like any family business, you want to keep your Kentucky farm in the family and profitable for generations to come.
-To do that, you will need the help of an experienced estate planning attorney.
+To do that, you will need the help of a Clarksville estate planning attorney.
 This attorney can help sort through the inheritance complications and tax issues that inevitably arise.

 Keeping it in the Family